 Overview and eligibility

-We calculate your basic eligibility for Leeds Financial Support using information already held on your student record.
+We calculate your basic eligibility for the Leeds Bursary (formerly called Leeds Financial Support) using information already held on your student record.

-To qualify for the full-time LFS award you must be registered on a full-time, undergraduate, higher-education course lasting at least one year: for example:
+To qualify for a full-time Leeds Bursary award you must be registered on a designated full-time, undergraduate, higher-education course lasting at least one year: for example:

 - foundation degree

 You don't need to apply for the Leeds Bursary if you are a full-time student.
 However you will need to be means-tested by Student Finance England (or equivalent funding body for Wales, Northern Ireland or Scotland).
 Both you and your sponsors (usually your parents or partner) will also need to give the Student Finance England consent to share your household income with the University.
 We will send an email to your University of Leeds email account in the autumn term, confirming your eligibility, and once you have received this, you need to log into Minerva and choose how you wish to receive your support.

 It is possible to be means-tested by Student Finance England even if you do not wish to take out either a maintenance loan or tuition fees loan.
 If you do not wish to take out a loan, but still wish to be means-tested in order to be considered for a Leeds Bursary award, please download a paper student finance application for either a new full-time student (PN1 form) or continuing full-time student (PR1 form) from the government's student finance forms page.